Mookie Betts Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- Pirates pitchers combine to surrender the second-fewest home runs in baseball (82 total, one per game).
+- Pirates pitchers combine to surrender 86 home runs (one per game), the third-fewest in baseball.

+- Bido (0-1) gets the starting nod for the Pirates in his fifth start of the season.
+He has a 4.74 ERA in 19 2/3 innings pitched, with 18 strikeouts.

-- The right-hander's last time out was on Thursday against the San Diego Padres, when he went 4 2/3 innings, surrendering four earned runs while allowing six hits.
+- The righty's last appearance was on Friday against the Milwaukee Brewers, when he tossed 3 1/3 innings, surrendering four earned runs while giving up four hits.

+- In four games this season, the 27-year-old has amassed a 4.74 ERA and 8.5 strikeouts per nine innings, while giving up a batting average of .278 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.